wizard97/3400_team5electricboogaloo/docs/Lab4Page.md

 ##### Setup

 ##### Implementation
+See [here](https://www.youtube.com/watch?v=G8H8aAYuhPc) for a video demonstration of our extended display!

 In [this](https://www.youtube.com/watch?v=aIYxe3nmHjY) video, you can see a demonstration of how we transmitted randomly generated coordinates from the transmitter radio to the receiver radio and then used this data to update our maze grid.